lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-simple-function-before-kotlin"}

-We can remove the curly braces `{}` and declare the function body using the assignment operator `=`.
+You can remove the curly braces `{}` and declare the function body using the assignment operator `=`.
 And due to Kotlin's
-powerful type inference, we can also omit the return type.
+powerful type inference, you can also omit the return type.
 This function then becomes one line:

 ```kotlin
 fun sum(x: Int, y: Int) = x + y